Household hazardous wastes (HHW) should never be thrown into the trash or washed down the household or storm drains or abandoned – that is the law!

-West Contra Costa residents can properly dispose of household hazardous waste free of charge at the West County HHW Collection Facility located in at 101 Pittsburg Avenue, Richmond, CA 94801.
-Open Thursdays, Fridays & the first Saturday of the month between the hours of 9:00 am to 4:00 pm (closed Noon to 12:30 p.m. for lunch).
-Call for more information: 1-888-412-9277
+West Contra Costa residents can properly dispose of household hazardous waste free of charge at the West County HHW Collection Facility located in at 101 Pittsburg Avenue, Richmond, CA 94801 (proof of residency required).
+Open Wednesdays, Thursdays, Fridays & Saturdays between the hours of 9:00 am to 4:00 pm (closed Noon to 12:30 p.m. for lunch).
+Call for more information: 1-888-412-9277.

 NOT accepted at the HHW collection facility

 - Controlled substances (see list of HHW items)

 - Gas Cylinders - Pressurized, thick-walled over 5 gallons